shvdiwnkozbw/SSL-UVOS/README.md

 ![vis](Figure/vis.png)

 ## Acknowledgement
-Our code is based on the implementation of [VideoMoCo](https://github.com/tinapan-pt/VideoMoCo) and [MoCo](https://github.com/facebookresearch/moco).
-We sincerely thanks those authors for their great works.
+Our code is partly based on the implementation of [MotinoGrouping](https://github.com/charigyang/motiongrouping).
+We sincerely thanks those authors for their great work.

 ## Citation
 If our code is helpful to your work, please consider citing:
 ```
-@inproceedings{ding2022motion,
+@article{ding2023betrayed,
   title={Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation},
   author={Ding, Shuangrui and Qian, Rui and Xu, Haohang and Lin, Dahua and Xiong, Hongkai},
-  journal={arXiv preprint arXiv:xxxxxx},
+  journal={arXiv preprint arXiv:2311.17893},
-  year={2022}
+  year={2023}
 }
 ```